 - Promote your Twitter profile on other social media platforms such as Facebook, Google+, Telegram, etc.

 The most important things that will ensure the growth of your Twitter profile is posting engaging content and doing it regularly.
 If anyone hurls a negative comment at one of your tweets, respond to them immediately and in a polite manner.
 If a general comment is made, reply to it and build a conversation.
-Using the vast social media platform in the right way can take your practice to great heights.
+Using this vast social media platform in the right way can take your practice to great heights.